Independent Particles in a Dynamical Random Environment: Coupled Process

 Thereby $\{(\beta^{+}_{0,\infty}(x),\beta^{-}_{0,\infty}(x)): x\in \bZ^d\}$ is spatially invariant and ergodic.

 By the ergodic theorem again

 while by the monotone convergence theorem

-We have shown that the assumption $E_{\tilde{\mu}}\beta_{t}^{-}(0) \ge \delta$ leads to the existence of positive densities of immortal $+$ and $-$ particles.
+We have shown that the assumption $E_{\wt{\mu}}[\beta_{t}^{-}(0)] \ge \delta$ leads to the existence of positive densities of immortal $(+)$ and $(-)$ particles.
 However, a situation like this will never arise for $d=1\mbox{ or } 2$, the reason being that any two particles on the lattice will meet each other infinitely often.
-More precisely, fix any two particles and let $X^+_\centerdot$ and $X^-_\centerdot$ denote the walks undertaken by these two particles.
-Then $X^+_\centerdot$ and $X^-_\centerdot$ are two independent walks in a common environment $\om$.
+More precisely, fix any two particles and let $X^+_\abullet$ and $X^-_\abullet$ denote the walks undertaken by these two particles.
+Then $X^+_\abullet$ and $X^-_\abullet$ are two independent walks in a common environment $\om$.
 Let $Y_t=X^+_t-X^-_t$.
 If we average out the environment, then $Y_t$ is a Markov chain on $\bZ^d$ with transition $q(x,y)$ given by \eqref{qxy}.
-Our assumptions guarantee that this Markov chain is recurrent when $d=1 \mbox{ or } 2$.
-Hence $Y_t=0$ infinitely often as claimed.
-We have thus arrived at a contradiction and the proposition is proved.\end{proof}
+Away from the origin this is a symmetric random walk with bounded steps, and hence recurrent when $d=1$ or $2$.
+Thus $Y_t=0$ infinitely often.
+We have arrived at a contradiction and the proposition is proved.\end{proof}